 Machine learning is just what it sounds like: A process by which computer models train on datasets to develop a form of knowledge or expertise.
 Machine learning has three parts: First, it trains through exposure to datasets.
 Then, it identifies patterns in that data.
 Using the knowledge obtained from these first two steps, AI with machine learning can make decisions—and help doctors make decisions.
 But to improve the AI tools that lead to greater health outcomes, computer scientists may employ a more powerful form of machine learning: deep learning.

 Deep learning is a form of machine learning conducted on a particular architecture called a Deep Neural Network (DNN).
 These systems mimic the architecture of the human brain.
 When you learn a skill, you create an efficient electrochemical pathway between neurons—that’s what learning is.
 When you train a deep neural network, it creates efficient processing pathways between its artificial neurons.

 To be clear, machine learning is a subset of artificial intelligence, and deep learning is a subset of machine learning.
 It’s just one way to achieve machine learning—but the neural connectivity model is capable of processing extremely large datasets and solving complex problems.
 In a high-risk industry like healthcare, you want the most accurate computational models available.
 That requires tremendous datasets.
-Compared to other forms of machine learning, deep learning achieves higher accuracy through its ability to train on larger datasets—and that makes it an ideal technology for artificial intelligence in healthcare.
+Compared to other forms of machine learning, deep learning achieves higher accuracy through its ability to train on larger datasets—that makes it an ideal technology for artificial intelligence in healthcare.

 Because AI can solve complex problems—and the human body is a complex system—this technology is improving medicine in a wide variety of applications.
 Here’s how AI helps healthcare providers in just a few examples.